fuse-box/fuse-box/docs/configuration.md

 ## Out file

 That's your bundle file.
-It is relative to your project directory, but you can give it an absolute path as well
+It can be an absolute path, Or it can be relative to the current `process.cwd()`.

 ```js
 FuseBox.init({